NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 CDS to signal dry-run DNSSEC for the delegation.
-Thus, parents that rely only on CDNSKEY need to add support for checking the accompanying CDS record for the DRY-RUN DS Type Digest Algorithm and generating a dry-run DS record if such a record is encountered.
+Thus, parents that rely only on CDNSKEY need to add support for checking the accompanying CDS record for the DRY-RUN DS Type Digest Algorithm and generating a dry-run DS if such a record is encountered.

 Operators of a dry-run child zone are advised to publish both CDS and CDNSKEY so that both cases above are covered.